Warsaw Investor Care logo

 02 · Metro access

-Plac Wilsona — 4 minutes to Śródmieście
+Plac Wilsona — around 4 minutes to Śródmieście

-03 · Tenant permanence
+03 · Tenant stability

 Families, professionals, long-term expats